ECE3400Team19/ECE3400Team19.github.io/Lab2/lab2.md

 Every robot maneuvering the maze - our robot as well as the competition's - will have an IR hat mounted at exactly 5.5 inches from the surface that the robot will move across.
 The IR hats emit at a frequency of 6.08 kHz.
 Being able to detect this signal at this particular frequency is our means of detecting whether another robot is in the path of our robot.
 If detected, our robot should turn/move accordingly in order to prevent a collision.
 Our robot also needs to be able to detect frequencies of 18 kHz, which will be emitted by a decoy.
 As outlined above, our circuit rejects the decoy frequency by the use of a low-pass filter with a cut-off frequency much below that of the decoy frequency.

 To be able to detect the 6.08 kHz signal, we feed the output of our circuit as an analog input to the Arduino.
 To analyze the signals being read in by the phototransistor, we utilized the Arduino FFT library and modified the fft_adc_serial example sketch.
 The Arduino FFT library is a quick implementation of a standard FFT algorithm which operates on only real data.
 We used the FFT library to take in a 16-bit input organized amongst 256 frequency bins and gives an 8-bit logarithmic output.
+The Fast Fourier Transform (FFT) algorithm samples our signal and decomposes it into its various frequency components.
+Each component is a sinusoid at a particular frequency with its own amplitude and phase.
+After running the FFT algorithm using the fft_adc_serial sketch on our input, we were able to graph the logarithmic output vs. the signal input data:

+[INSERT GRAPH SHOWING THE various frequency spectra]

 ```
 /*